 Same goes for declaring earnings while on benefits, although UC promises to make it easier to keep more of what we earn.
 It’s a system still in development though and some of the losers are currently those trying to go self-employed.

 If we’re renting and making money working from home, or making money out of our home (renting out a room or parking space), it’s important to check the tenancy agreement.
-Councils and housing associations, if renting from them, may be able to offer advice on this too.
+If you are renting from councils and housing associations, they may be able to offer advice on this.

 For more info on what to consider and where to find help, click here.